jackw01/scanlight/big_scanlight.md

 ### remote shutter release usage

 The **3.5mm jack** can be connected to a camera so that the shutter can be remotely triggered from the web app.
 The length of the shutter trigger pulse and the delay after are both configurable.
-The default settings should work for many use cases.
+The default settings should work for most use cases.
 Operation in the **R,G,B** mode is shown in the timing diagram below; the other modes work similarly.

 ![](<images/shutter_timing_diagram.svg>)